soisik/tekton-demo/README.md

 ## Requirements

 - your own fork of this repository
-- a working Docker registry
+- a working Docker registry (WARNING: samples would not handle registry authentication!)
 - k8s nodes able to pull images from that registry
 - cert-manager operator (generating certificate for Tekton EventListener Ingress / not mandatory, could be done in many different ways ...)